 Alexandra is an independent journalist and filmmaker with more than seven years experience based in London and New York.

 She is making a series of short films about farming in the UK as well as co-directing a feature documentary about the Mursi people in southern Ethiopia, with a grant from the SOAS Parliament for People program.

-Alex also freelance writes for publications including Al Jazeera, National Geographic, TIME, New York Times , Magnum Photos, Elephant magazine, Huck and the Guardian among others, and has a particular interest in social justice, arts and culture and indigenous peoples.
+Alex also freelance writes for publications including Al Jazeera, National Geographic, TIME, New York Times , Magnum Photos, Elephant magazine, Huck and the Guardian among others, and has a particular interest in food + farming, social justice, arts and culture and indigenous peoples.

 Before going freelance, she was a staff writer and producer at TIME's LightBox in NYC, and a producer at ITV's Good Morning Britain in London, with secondments to ITN's Westminster bureau and Channel 4's Come Dine With Me.